edtireli/p-brain/README.md

 python enumerator.py --controls 01 02
 python enumerator.py --controls --all
 ```

+Both `main.py` and `enumerator.py` accept the `--data-dir` flag to point to an
+alternative dataset directory.
+Setting the `P_BRAIN_DATA_DIR` environment
+variable achieves the same effect.

 NIfTI files can also be used directly by simply creating a folder of the same name and placing the .nii files therein.
 This will avoid the automatic conversion from .PAR/.REC to .nii/.json.